nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 - Permissions or throttling by Wikidata for large-scale edits.
 In these cases, review the failed commands and correct the issues before re-running.

+## Recommendations
+- Let's maintain the blue.
+The green color is a stark divergence from the history of QuickStatements

 ## Conclusion
 QuickStatements is an essential tool for bulk editing on Wikidata, enabling users to manage large sets of data efficiently.
 By following this guide, you can create, update, and manage items with ease, improving the quality and accuracy of Wikidata.